Best Places to Live in Georgia (2026 Home Guide)

 Columbus, GA

 Columbus blends affordability with the amenities of a mid-sized city.
-The Chattahoochee RiverWalk, local universities, and a thriving tech and medical job base contribute to a strong economy.
-Families appreciate the 93.5% graduation rate in the Muscogee County School District.
+The Chattahoochee RiverWalk, local universities, and a thriving tech and medical job base contribute to a diversified local economy supported by education, healthcare, and technology sectors.
+The district reports a 93.5% graduation rate in the Muscogee County School District.

 Metric | Value |